Dubai International Airport: Ground handling

 Ground handling services at Dubai International Airport has been provided by Dnata Ground Handling Services.

-Emirates Airlines has over 2000 Airport Services employees current serving the airport.
+The Emirates airline has over 2000 Airport Services employees current serving the airport.

 Services include cargo ramp and technical support services to airlines at Dubai Airport.

 Aircraft maintenance

 Emirates Engineering, based in Dubai, operates the aircraft maintenance and engine test cell technical facilities at the airport.
 Emirates Engineering currently provides full support for the Emirates Airline fleet and all the other international operations at the airport.